ironclad logo

 Indemnity is protection against liability.
 Many leases include indemnity clauses to protect the lessor from liability for the lessee’s actions.
 These clauses assign liability for negligence to the lessee while the lessee is responsible for the property or equipment.

-Limitations of a property and equipment lease
+Benefits and drawbacks of property and equipment leases

 Complete protection against damaged property